Okaka07/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-learning all concept in pthyon programming.
+Learning all concept in pthyon programming.